nextcloud/end_to_end_encryption_rfc/RFC.md

 However, considering the fact that the user has a mnemonic passphrase to recover their key and any connected device (e.g. their smartphones) also has a way to recover the mnemonic we consider this an edge-case at the moment.

-We’re investigating how a CSR approach here could help in such edge-cases at least to allow new share again.
+We are investigating how a CSR approach here could help in such edge-cases at least to allow new share again.
 We do however encourage users to make sure to not lose access to all their devices as well as their recovery mnemonic at the same time.